Kathryn Kuhlman: Legacy

 The Kathryn Kuhlman Foundation continued, but due to lack of funding, it terminated its nationwide radio broadcast in 1982.
 The foundation shut down altogether in April 2016.
-After Kuhklman died, her will led to controversy.
+After Kuhlman died, her will led to controversy.
 She left $267,500, the bulk of her estate, to three members of her family and twenty of her employees.
 Smaller bequests were given to 19 other employees.
 According to the Independent Press-Telegram, her employees were disappointed when they learned that "she did not leave most of her estate to the foundation as she had done under a previous 1974 will."

 Hank Hanegraaff, writing in Counterfeit Revival, has suggested that Kuhlman might be viewed as an important forerunner to the present-day charismatic movement.
 She influenced faith healers Benny Hinn and Billy Burke.
 Hinn has adopted some of her techniques and he also wrote a book about Kuhlman, as he frequently attended her preaching services.
 Burke did meet her and was counseled by her, having claimed a miracle healing in her service as a young boy.

 As a child, minister-turned-moviemaker Richard Rossi was fascinated with Kuhlman.
-In 2007, a BBC article mentioned Kuhlman as an influence on a young Rossi, that led him for a time to conduct similar faith-healing services.
+A 2005 article mentioned Kuhlman as an influence on a young Rossi, that led him for a time to conduct similar faith-healing services.
+On May 7, 2026, Charisma (magazine) reported Rossi was producing a film about his childhood recollections of Kuhlman, starring actress-evangelist Gemma Wenger in the role of Kuhlman.

 In 1981, David Byrne and Brian Eno sampled one of Kuhlman's sermons for a track which they created during sessions for their collaborative album My Life in the Bush of Ghosts.
 After failing to clear the license to Kuhlman's voice from her estate, the track was reworked to use audio from an unidentified exorcism, with this modified version being released as "The Jezebel Spirit".
 The Kuhlman version was later included on the 1992 bootleg recording Ghosts, titled "Into the Spirit Womb".